katran0079/bamazon/README.md

 Bamazon is a mock-up online store.
 Users are able to view the inventory and purchase items.
 Once an item has been purchased, the inventory will automatically update to reflect the purchase.

 ### Technologies used include:
-Mysql
-Inquirer
-Node
-MAMP (for running the MYSQL workbench server)
+MYSQL
+NODE
+inquirer

 ### To start:
--Run npm i
+Run npm i
--start up the MAMP server
+Start up the MAMP server
--Then perform npm start
+Then perform npm start
--From there, you are given to the option to view products (useful for finding specific product ids)
+From there, you are given to the option to view products (useful for finding specific product ids)

 ![Gif of NPM START](https://github.com/katran0079/bamazon/blob/master/sample/start.gif)